LIMIS: Locally Interpretable Modeling using Instance-wise Subsampling: Related Work

-\textbf{Data-weighted training: } Optimal weighing of training data is a paramount problem in machine learning.
-By upweighting valuable instances and downweighting the low quality or problematic instances, better performance can be obtained in certain learning scenarios, such as imbalanced or noisy labels \citep{jiang2018mentornet}.
-One approach for data weighting is utilizing Influence Functions \citep{koh2017understanding}, that are based on oracle access to gradients and Hessian-vector products.
-Jointly-trained student-teacher methods constitute another approach \citep{jiang2018mentornet,bengio2009curriculum} to learn a data-driven curriculum.
-Using the feedback from the teacher network, training instance-wise weights are learned for the student model.
+\textbf{Data-weighted training:} Optimal weighting of training instances is a paramount problem in machine learning.
+By upweighting/downweighting the high/low value instances, better performance can be obtained in certain scenarios, such as with noisy labels \citep{jiang2018mentornet}.
+One approach for data weighting is utilizing influence functions \citep{koh2017understanding}, that are based on oracle access to gradients and Hessian-vector products.
+Jointly-trained student-teacher method constitutes another approach \citep{jiang2018mentornet, bengio2009curriculum} to learn a data-driven curriculum.
+Using the feedback from the teacher, instance-wise weights are learned by the student model.
 Aligned with our motivations, meta learning is considered for data weighting in \citet{ren2018learning}.
 Their proposed method utilizes gradient descent-based meta learning, guided by a small validation set, to maximize the target performance.

-In this work we consider data-weighted training for a novel purpose: interpretability.
-Unlike gradient descent-based meta learning, our approach uses reinforcement learning to integrate the reward directly with the fidelity metric.
-Aforementioned works estimate the same ranking of training instances for the entire dataset.
-Instead, our method yields an instance-wise ranking of training data points, different for each testing instance.
-This enables efficient distillation of a black-box model prediction into a locally interpretable model.
+LIMIS utilizes data-weighted training for a novel goal: interpretability.
+Unlike gradient descent-based meta learning, LIMIS uses policy gradient and integrates the fidelity metric as the reward.
+Aforementioned works \citep{jiang2018mentornet,koh2017understanding,bengio2009curriculum,ren2018learning} estimate the same ranking of training data for all instances.
+Instead, LIMIS yields an instance-wise ranking of training data, enabling efficient distillation of a black-box model prediction into a locally interpretable model. \citet{yeh2018representer} can also provide instance-wise ranking of training samples but for sample-based explainability.
+Differently, LIMIS utilizes instance-wise ranking with the objective of locally-interpretable modeling.